 This covers daily living costs such as meals, power and laundry.
-Everyone can be asked to pay this fee and for some people, this is the only fee they need to pay.
+Everyone pays this fee and for some people, this is the only fee they need to pay.

 The Department of Veterans' Affairs (DVA) will pay the basic daily fee for eligible former Prisoners Of War (POW) and Victoria Cross (VC) recipients.